How to tamp Espresso and Why is it important?

 Or you can simply level them with your fingers if you don’t want to invest in a distribution tool.
 The distribution tool doesn’t make that much difference.
 Don’t buy it if you are not a perfectionist like me.

 Using the right type of Portafilter basket is also very important.
-Read a detailed guide on types of portafilters to see why non-pressurized naked portafilters are best.
+Read a detailed guide on Espresso Portafilter Basket types to see why non-pressurized naked portafilters are best.

 2. Place it on a flat surface